Data Protection Policy

 Rights to Access Information

-Any person who wishes to exercise this right should make the request in writing to the !Audacious Church Data Controller, using the standard letter which is available on line from www.ico.gov.uk
+Any person who wishes to exercise this right should make the request in writing to the !Audacious Church Data Officer, using the standard letter which is available online from www.ico.gov.uk

 If personal details are inaccurate, they can be amended upon request.